-The diagnosis is discussed in greater detail in section 8. of this chapter.
+The diagnosis is discussed in greater detail in the section "Diagnosis System" on page 22.

-- In its four high order bits the user can program the SDC rate SDC [3:0], - In its two medium order bits the diagnosis system mode is controlled: M1, M0.
+- In its four high order bits, the user can program the SDC rate SDC [3:0] - In its two medium order bits, the diagnosis system mode is controlled: M1, M0.

-In the two low order bits, the user controls if the SDC and TIP are to be generated automatically ETIP, ESDC.
+• In the two low order bits, the user controls if the SDC and TIP are to be generated automatically ETIP, ESDC.

-SDC [3:0]: SDC divider
+SDC [3:0]: SDC Divider

-The input clock is the time slot clock.
+The input clock is the timeslot clock.

-Table 3.
+Table 6.
 System Diagnosis Clock Divider